Connect with others who understand.

 • Platelet count

-These models can give your gastroenterologist a clearer picture of your outlook to help you make personalized decisions about your care with PBC.
+These models can give your gastroenterologist a clearer picture of your outlook to help you make treatment decisions about your care with PBC.

-PBC symptoms (or lack of symptoms) can help predict your life expectancy and prognosis.
+PBC symptoms (or lack of symptoms) can help predict your prognosis and life expectancy.
 In general, more severe symptoms in the early stages of PBC may predict a faster disease progression.
+These symptoms can include:

-Researchers aren’t sure which factors increase your likelihood of developing PBC symptoms.
+Researchers aren’t sure which factors increase a person’s likelihood of developing PBC symptoms.
 People with PBC who never develop symptoms will likely have the same life expectancy as the general population.

 What Different Symptoms Mean for Your PBC Prognosis

-The most common early symptoms of PBC are fatigue and pruritus (itching).
-Fatigue is often considered the most debilitating symptom of PBC and can significantly decrease your quality of life.
+The most common early symptoms of primary biliary cholangitis are fatigue and pruritus.
+Fatigue is often considered the most debilitating symptom of PBC and can significantly reduce your quality of life.
 However, more severe fatigue and itching aren’t always associated with more severe PBC.

 How Can PBC Treatment Affect Life Expectancy and Prognosis?

 With appropriate treatment, the life expectancy for people with PBC can be the same as that of the general population or people without PBC.
-It’s important to work with your healthcare provider to get treatment for PBC to prevent it from worsening and to extend your life expectancy.
+It’s important to work with your healthcare provider to get early and effective treatment for PBC to prevent it from worsening and to extend your life expectancy.

 Ursodeoxycholic Acid

-Ursodiol is the first treatment used for people with PBC.
+UDCA is the first treatment used for people with PBC.
 It can help slow the progression of PBC and decrease the need for a liver transplant.
-Ursodiol is more effective at preventing the progression of PBC in people with stage 1 or stage 2 PBC.
+UDCA is more effective at preventing the progression of PBC in people with stage 1 or stage 2 PBC.

-People with a good response to ursodiol in the first six months to two years usually have a better prognosis.
-Between 25 percent and 30 percent of people with PBC taking ursodiol have a complete response to this treatment, according to an article in the journal Hepatic Medicine.
+People with a good response to UDCA in the first six months to two years usually have a better prognosis.
+At least 25 percent to 30 percent of people with PBC taking UDCA have a complete response to this treatment, according to research published in the journal Hepatic Medicine.
 A complete response means that PBC doesn’t progress to the next stage, and all liver function test results are normal.
+People with PBC who respond well to UDCA have the same life expectancy as the general population.

 Peroxisome Proliferator-Activated Receptor Agonists

-In clinical trials involving people with PBC, elafibranor and seladelpar were shown to reduce ALP levels, a marker of liver function.
+In clinical trials, elafibranor and seladelpar were shown to reduce ALP levels, a key marker of liver function in people with PBC.
 Researchers don’t yet know if the drugs improve survival in people with PBC, but they are doing more tests in clinical trials.

 Liver Transplant

-The article from Hepatic Medicine states that about 85 percent of people who receive a liver transplant live at least five more years.
-PBC can come back in about 20 percent of people three to seven years after they receive a new liver.
-However, it can still be managed with treatment and monitoring.
+Due to the effectiveness of first-line treatment with UDCA and other therapies, the frequency of liver transplants for people with PBC has been decreasing.
+About 80 percent of people who receive a liver transplant live at least 10 more years.
+PBC comes back in about 20 percent to 30 percent of people within 10 years after they receive a new liver, with most recurrences between three and six years after transplantation.
+However, the liver disease usually progresses more slowly the second time and can still be managed with treatment and monitoring.

 Discuss Your Prognosis With Your Healthcare Provider